Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Dataset Details

-\paragraph{Excluded Task Categories} We exclude LongBench task categories that violate the assumptions of query-conditioned context compression, including Code, Synthetic, Few-shot, and Summarization tasks.
-These tasks either lack explicit queries, depend on strict prompt structure or surface-level consistency, or rely on evaluation metrics insensitive to compression quality.
-We therefore focus on question answering tasks, where query-conditioned relevance estimation is well defined.
+\paragraph{Excluded Task Categories} We exclude LongBench task categories that are not compatible with query-conditioned compression, including Code, Synthetic, Few-shot, and generic summarization tasks.
+These tasks either lack explicit query grounding or depend heavily on fixed prompt structures.
+We retain query-conditioned summarization tasks such as QMSum.